nosas/blog/deep_learning_python/ch2/article.md

 We'll be using the MNIST dataset: a set of 60,000 training images, plus 10,000 test images, assembled by the National Institute of Standards and Technology (the NIST in MNIST) in the 1980s.

-The MNIST dataset is preloaded in `Keras`, in the form of four `NumPy` arrays
+The MNIST dataset is preloaded in `Keras`, in the form of four `NumPy` arrays:

 ```python
 from tensorflow.keras.datasets import mnist